microsoft/TypeScript-Website/README.md

 ## Handbook V1

-The existing docs for TypeScript as a direct import the repo of [microsoft/TypeScript-Handbook](https://github.com/microsoft/TypeScript-Handbook/)
+The docs for TypeScript.
+Originally ported over from [microsoft/TypeScript-Handbook](https://github.com/microsoft/TypeScript-Handbook/) then intermingled with [microsoft/TypeScript-New-Handbook](https://github.com/microsoft/TypeScript-New-Handbook), and finally updated for [Twoslash](http://www.staging-typescript.org/dev/twoslash/) and with new content.

 ## Playground Examples